As an Amazon Associate I earn from qualifying purchases. Learn more here.

 It is totally acceptable to add double the sweet orange; sweet orange has a very high margin of safety in and out of pregnancy.
 For pregnant goats, feel free to eliminate the oregano if you are concerned.
 See the oregano in pregnancy topic and pick up a copy of the book Essential Oil Safety (aff) by Tisserand if you would like a detailed authority on EOs – it’s what I reference frequently for researching topics like this.

-Send in a follow up fecal to assess results and determine the next course of action.
+Send in a follow up fecal in 10-14 days to assess results and determine the next course of action.
+Barberpole eggs take roughly 2-3 weeks to mature and show up in feces.
 By sending in before and after fecal samples, you can verify if what you’re doing is working in your specific situation.